yukiakai212/typeany/README.md

 ## 🤔 Why would you use this?

-- Converting plain JavaScript projects to TypeScript with permissive `any` types
+- Converting JavaScript projects to TypeScript with permissive `any` types
+- Converting TypeScript projects back to plain JavaScript
 - Temporarily nuke types in a large codebase
 - Generate raw/untyped output for AI tools or analysis
 - Troll your teammates on a Friday 🤡